turbot/steampipe-plugin-googleworkspace/docs/index.md

   https://www.googleapis.com/auth/gmail.readonly"
   ```

-- Copy the login link into your browser and authenticate as the user you would like to make
-the API calls through.
+- Copy the login link into your browser and authenticate as the user you would like to make the API calls through.

-- Review the output for the location of the **Application Default Credentials** file, which usually appears following the text `Credentials saved to file`.
+- Review the output for the location of the **Application Default Credentials** file, which usually appears following the text `Credentials saved to file:`.

-- Add the **Application Default Credentials** file path in steampipe config using `token_path`, or pass the path of this file to applications using the environment variable.
+- Set the **Application Default Credentials** filepath in steampipe config `token_path`, or pass the path of this file to applications using the environment variable.

 ### Credentials from Environment Variables

-By default, the Google Workspace plugin uses your [Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default) to connect.
-If you have not set up ADC, refer [Authenticate using OAuth client](#authenticate-using-oauth-client).
+The Google Workspace plugin will use the standard Google environment variables to obtain OAuth client credentials **only if other arguments (`credential_file`, `token_path`) are not specified** in the connection:

 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/my/creds.json